yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

     // read from a wide string, 0-terminated, encoding it to UTF-8 for matching yy_delete_buffer(YY_CURRENT_BUFFER, yyscanner);
-    yy_scan_wstring(L"How now brown cow.", yyscanner); // new buffer to scan a wide string yylex();
+    yy_scan_u32string(U"How now brown cow.", yyscanner); // new buffer to scan a u32 string yylex();

     // read a 0-terminated buffer in place, buffer content is changed!!